 The projects should tackle societal highly relevant questions in the field of environmental systems research in urban environments and bring together researchers from different scientific disciplines in order to foster interactive partnerships across Vienna.
 Interdisciplinarity is highly emphasized.

 The second WWTF call “Environmental Systems Research” with a focus on Urban Regions in 2020 closed on Thursday, January 23, 2020.
 61 full proposals have been submitted.
 These proposals will now be evaluated by an international jury.
 The decision on the short proposals will be announced in March 2020.

 This project call addresses researchers who want to conduct a cutting-edge research project (2 to 4 years) in the field of environmental systems research with a major focus on urban regions.
 Proposals should address highly socially relevant questions in the field of urban environments and be interdisciplinary in nature.
 Bringing together researchers from different scientific disciplines in order to foster interactive partnerships is another key element of this call.
 In total 4.5 m € are dedicated to this call.

-For more information on the call please refer to the ESR20 Call Fiche and the Guide for Writing a Full Proposal.
+For more information on the call please refer to the ESR20 Call Fiche.

 Contact Person: Elisabeth Nagl